Skip to main content

 A quality indicator in healthcare is a measure that indicates whether the quality of treatment and care provided is following recognised standards.

-• The aim of using quality indicators is to monitor the quality and safety of healthcare services and to promote the visibility of these aspects.
-In this way, the healthcare services, the government, managers of healthcare institutions, and healthcare practitioners have the tools to evaluate the quality of services and make decisions on a professional and informed basis.
+• Quality indicators aim to monitor the quality and safety of healthcare services, promoting visibility of these aspects.
+In this way, healthcare services, the government, healthcare institution managers, and healthcare practitioners have the tools to evaluate the quality of services and make informed decisions on a professional basis.

-• Their use is intended to support healthcare practitioners and healthcare institutions in providing healthcare services, increase their awareness of quality, create competition between them for outcomes and quality, and thus contribute to improvements within the health services.
+• Their use is intended to support healthcare practitioners and institutions in providing quality healthcare services, increase their awareness of quality, and create competition between them for better outcomes and quality, thereby contributing to improvements within the healthcare system.

 Various quality indicators

-Developing quality indicators for different kinds of health services is essential, but such indicators can be used for healthcare institutional monitoring.
-To be able to monitor quality indicators, detailed and thorough registration and databases are needed.
+Developing quality indicators for various types of health services is essential, as they can be utilised for healthcare institutional monitoring.
+To monitor quality indicators effectively, detailed and thorough registration and databases are necessary.

-It should be noted, however, that quality indicators are indicators of quality and not evidence-based science.
+It should be noted, however, that quality indicators are not evidence-based science.

 Publication of quality indicators